-Direct infection of cultured avian embryonic cells by pathogenic microorganisms (e.g. Mycoplasma ssp., viruses or bacteria) is more likely to impact the growth of the cells and thereby the yield of harvested cells than affect human health (Weiskirchen et al. 2023).
-However, there is a risk of microbial contamination during the production process via handling and addition of media components to either the cultured cells during the expansion phase, or during harvest or post-harvest (Frommer et al. 1993).
+Direct infection of cultured avian embryonic cells by pathogenic microorganisms (e.g. Mycoplasma ssp., viruses or bacteria) is more likely to impact the growth of the cells and thereby the yield of harvested cells than to affect human health (Weiskirchen et al. 2023).
+The risk of microbial contamination during the production process occurs when handling and adding media components to either the cultured cells during the expansion phase, or during harvest or post-harvest handling (Frommer et al. 1993).

-Noting that as the cell line used is an immortalised embryonic fibroblast, only pathogenic organisms that can be vertically transmitted from the layer hen to the egg are of concern from a public health perspective.
+As the cell line used by Vow is an immortalised embryonic fibroblast, only pathogenic organisms that can be vertically transmitted from the layer hen to the egg are of concern from a public health perspective.
 Appropriate testing of cell lines in the early stages of the development of the csMCB is a critical step for reducing potential risk from foodborne microbiological pathogens originating directly from the cultured cells.

-In general, avian viruses are low risk for causing human illness, particularly through the oral route, due to (1) inability to be vertically transmitted, (2) the attachment specificity of the infecting virus to the host, or (3) the transmission route required to cause illness in humans is mainly through inhalation of viral particles (O'Brien et al. 2021; Bushman et al. 2019).
+In general, avian viruses are low risk for causing human illness, particularly through a food route, due to (1) inability to be vertically transmitted, (2) the attachment specificity of the infecting virus to the host, or (3) the transmission route required to cause illness in humans is mainly through inhalation of viral particles (O'Brien et al. 2021; Bushman et al. 2019).

-Mycoplasma gallisepticum and Mycoplasma synoviae are the most important pathogenic Mycoplasma species found in domesticated birds and they can either be transmitted horizontally (bird-to-bird) or vertically via eggs to chicks, however, they are non-pathogenic for humans (OIE 2021).
+Mycoplasma gallisepticum and Mycoplasma synoviae are the most important pathogenic Mycoplasma species found in domesticated birds.
+They can be transmitted either horizontally (bird-to-bird) or vertically (eggs to chicks), however they are non-pathogenic to humans (OIE 2021).

-Vow has provided evidence that the cell line supplier supplies characterised cell banks that are GMP compliant and tested according to international guidelines for use in vaccine development (US FDA cGMP - 21 CFR 2022; European Pharmacopeia 2008; ICH 2022); FSANZ reviewed this information and it supports this claim.
-This includes testing for relevant avian viruses and Mycoplasma spp. in the csMCB cells and sterility testing reported by Vow which was undertaken according to the European Pharmacopeia methods and results were negative.
+Vow provided evidence from the cell line supplier characterising cell banks that are GMP compliant and tested according to international guidelines for use in vaccine development (US FDA cGMP - 21 CFR 2022; European Pharmacopeia 2008; ICH 2022).
+FSANZ reviewed information that supports this claim.
+Evidence included testing for relevant avian viruses and Mycoplasma spp. in the csMCB cells.
+Sterility testing by Vow was done according to the European Pharmacopeia methods.
+All results were negative.
 As there are no reported avian zoonoses transmitted via an oral/food route, microbiological testing of the cell line did not need to include specific pathogens or pathogenic agents associated with foodborne illness.
-ICH guidelines recommends extensive screening for viral contamination to be performed on the MCB.
+International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH) guidelines recommends extensive screening for viral contamination be performed on the MCB.
 No virus testing results were reported for the csMCB, but were reported for vWCB.

-Antibiotics are only used during the initial cell culture establishment stage of the quail embryo cells by the cell line supplier.
+Antibiotics were only used during the initial cell culture establishment stage of the quail embryo cells by the cell line supplier.
 Antibiotics are only used for the first two passages of the primary cell culture following isolation.
 The cells were then cultured for more than 12 months by the cell line supplier in the absence of antibiotics before being sourced by Vow.
-Vow have undertaken antimicrobial testing of the harvested cells to demonstrate the lack of residues.
+Vow have undertaken antimicrobial testing of the harvested cells to demonstrate lack of residues.

-Upon receipt of the csWCB, Vow established both master and working cell banks with cultured quail cell production (expansion) performed inhouse at the Vow facility.
-To establish the vMCB and vWCB, cryopreserved csWCB quail fibroblast cell aliquots are thawed and grown to specific cell densities before being aliquoted into units of suitable size to initiate production and frozen as the vWCB.
+Upon receipt of the csWCB, Vow established both master and working cell banks to use for cultured quail cell production (expansion).
+To establish the vMCB and vWCB, cryopreserved csWCB quail fibroblast cell aliquots are thawed and grown to specific cell densities before being aliquoted into units of suitable size to be frozen as the vMCB.
+Each of these units can be further expanded as required to form the vWCB.

-No animal-derived components or antibiotics are utilised by Vow during initial cell line establishment nor during cell expansion.
-Negative Mycoplasma tests using MycoAlert and PCR methods were reported for cell samples when the cell banks were established by Vow, minimising the likelihood that Mycoplasma were present.
+No animal-derived components or antibiotics are utilised by Vow during vMCB and vWCB cell line establishment nor during cell expansion.
+Negative Mycoplasma tests using MycoAlert and PCR results were reported for cell samples when the cell banks were established by Vow, minimising the likelihood that Mycoplasma were present.